 Saline Nasal Spray

 Proper thinning and drainage of mucus can provide immediate and great comfort to a child with the flu.
 Saline nasal sprays are a quick, easy, safe, and effective way to flush out mucus.
 It is very important to use pure saline nasal sprays without any chemical additives or use an all-natural saline nasal spray for kids especially formulated for safety and efficacy.
-Many products marked as “saline nasal spray” contain dangerous decongestant medications; see our blog post on The Dangers Of Medicate Nasal Sprays.
+Many products marked as “saline nasal spray” contain dangerous decongestant medications.
 If your child is under 6 months old, we recommend using a rubber suction bulb to remove excess mucus instead of saline nasal sprays or drops.

 Honey is one of the most ancient remedies used for a variety of conditions including soothing a sore throat.
 Add honey to hot water or herbal teas or give your child 1-2 teaspoons of raw honey before sleep to maximize comfort during sleep.
 Not all kinds of honey are created equal: we recommend organic raw honey or better yet, opt-in for the famed medicinal Manuka Honey from New Zealand with almost magical healing qualities, we recommend the varieties marked as 20+ bioactivity or 400MG+.
 Honey is not safe for children under one year of age.